semiotic-agentium/did-demo/README.md

 # DID Demo Webapp

-This project is a simple, single-page web application demonstrating two distinct authentication flows: a standard Google Sign-In and a zkLogin (Zero-Knowledge Login) flow using Google as the OpenID Connect (OIDC) provider.
+This project is a simple, single-page web application demonstrating two distinct authentication flows: a standard Google Sign-In and a zkLogin (Sui-specific login) flow using Google as the OpenID Connect (OIDC) provider.

 ## Features